yegortokmakov/phprtest/README.md

-PHPPerfTest
+PHPRTest
 -------

-PHPPerfTest is a simple performance tests for modern PHP applications.
+PHPRTest is a simple resources usage tests for modern PHP applications.
 In a fashion of PHPUnit, it allows developers to keep track of memory consumption and execution time of critical parts of software.
-PHPPerfTest allows to set up soft and hard limits for each test suite and is easy to integrate with your favorite CI solution.
+PHPRTest allows to set up soft and hard limits for each test suite and is easy to integrate with your favorite CI solution.

 Usage